-Thai Tom Yum Soup, full of herbal flavors and vibrant colors, with sweet, spicy and sour notes.
+Thai Tom Yum soup is full of herbal flavors and vibrant colors, with sweet, spicy, and sour notes.
 This soup is at the top of the list of my favorite Asian soups, along with pho bo soup.
 This soup is incredibly easy and quick to make too.
 It only appears to be difficult to make.
-However, once you have all the ingredients in place, it literally takes less than 10 minutes to cook.
-It’s the soup that both kids and adults enjoy and you can easily customize each soup bowl to be as hot or as mild as you want.
+However, once you have all the ingredients, it takes less than 10 minutes to cook.
+It's the soup that both kids and adults enjoy, and you can easily customize each soup bowl to be as hot or as mild as you want.
 Once you try this recipe, you will forget about going out to satisfy your tom yum cravings.

 What is Tom Yum soup?

 Tom yum soup, also known as Thai hot and sour soup, is a vibrant herbal soup that originated in Thailand.
-It uses a broth infused with the vibrant flavors of lime, galangal and lemon grass as the base.
-On top, the sweet and smoky chile jam is added to further enhance the taste.
+It uses a broth infused with the vibrant flavors of lime, galangal, and lemon grass as the base.
+On top, the sweet and smoky chile jam is added to enhance the taste further.
 Finally, fresh, plump prawns and mushrooms complete the bowl.
-Sprinkle some fresh chopped cilantro on top and you will get bowl of soup that is as vibrant and colorful as it is tasty and delicious.
+Sprinkle some fresh chopped cilantro on top, and you will get a bowl of soup that is as vibrant and colorful as it is tasty and delicious.

 How to make Tom Yum Soup?

-As I mentioned above, making tom yum soup is a very simple task once you have all of the ingredients in place.
+As I mentioned above, making tom yum soup is very simple once you have all the ingredients in place.

 It involves the following simple steps:

 - Prepare the broth.
-Start with a basic unsalted chicken broth, homemade or store-bought, bring it to a boil and infuse with aromatics from lime leaves, galangal, shallots and lemongrass.
+Start with a basic unsalted chicken broth, homemade or store-bought, bring it to a boil, and infuse it with aromatics from lime leaves, galangal, shallots, and lemongrass.
 This takes only 5 minutes.

 - Then add the chile jam and the mushrooms, and cook for 1 minute.

-- After that, add the shrimp, dried chiles and the fish sauce, and cook for another minutes.
+- After that, add the shrimp, dried chiles, and the fish sauce, and cook for another minute.

-- Finally, stir in the lime juice, taste and adjust the seasonings.
+- Finally, stir in the lime juice, taste it, and adjust the seasonings.